HyperthreadingHater/Interact/README.md

 # Interact
-You are allowed to use the code,but only if you credit FinalCode and ChairPotato!
+You are allowed to use the code, but only if you credit FinalCode and ChairPotato!